willeng37/news-emotion-analysis/README.md

 - Data transfer between server and extension can be improved (current implementation causes issues)
 - UI/Design could be improved
 - Implementation of custom ML model that has a stronger analysis of news article output (custom tuning for news articles), this could have likely been done using Google's AutoML Natural Language instead of their pre-trained model.

+## Acknowledgements

+Special thanks to DanThy Nguyen for assisting and partnering up on this project, from project idea to assisting in development.